-- MBR produces effluent of high quality which can be discharged to surface water for reuse.
+- Arvind Envisol is a MBR supplier that produces effluent of high quality which can be discharged to surface water for reuse.
 It has an advantage like retrofit.

 - The water with required MLSS enters the MBR tank after aeration.
 MBR tank consists of MBR membrane modules mounted on structural frame along with the back pulse tank arrangement on the top.

 - The Compact tubular membrane is very well suited for the separation of biological sludge, or any other high solids application in which high effluent quality is required.

 - Separating the suspended solids before the bioreactor, this membrane filter allows only water and dissolved matter to pass, rejecting everything that is undissolved.

 - The filtrate can either be used directly in many applications, or can be fed into another (RO) treatment system to remove the dissolved matter.